-Who Is Driving The Great Resignation
+Who Is Driving the Great Resignation

-Who Is Driving The Great Resignation
+Who Is Driving the Great Resignation

-The U.S. Bureau of Labor has released statistics showing that about 4 million workers across the United States quit their previous jobs in July 2021.
+The U.S. Bureau of Labor has released labor statistics showing that about 4 million workers across the United States quit their previous jobs in July 2021.
 In fact, resignations have been abnormally high for months, reaching their peak in April of last year.
 Almost 11 million jobs have been lost by the end of the summer.
 This trend is not only apparent in North America, but has become a global phenomenon.

 In this time of crisis, what can employers do to retain their top talent — particularly when faced with what's now being called ‘The Great Resignation' or ‘The Great Reshuffle'?